Trip Summary and Itinerary Map

 Day 4: At sea in the South Atlantic

-Settle into shipboard life, listening to informal discussions from our naturalist staff to prepare us for the wildness ahead in the Falklands.
-Spend time on deck and on the bridge, scanning for seabirds, notably the albatross.
+Settle into shipboard life, enjoying educational presentations from the team of naturalists, in preparation for the wildness ahead in the Falklands.
+We strongly recommend spending time on deck and on the bridge, scanning for seabirds including huge albatrosses which may pass over the ship.

-Each Falkland Island is a variation on the theme of topographical beauty with white-sand beaches, vaulting cliffs, windswept moors and the sunlit yellows and sage greens of waving tussock grass.
-The Falklands boast thousands of irresistible Gentoo, Rockhopper and Magellanic penguins, as well as herds of Fur and Elephant seals.
-Our visit to Port Stanley offers a chance to meet the hospitable locals and stroll around this remote Victorian town.
+Each of the 700+ islands which comprise the Falklands archipelago is a variation on the theme of topographical beauty, with white-sand beaches, vaulting cliffs, windswept moors and the sunlit yellows and sage greens of waving tussock grass.

-With whales beneath and birds above, head out on the deck or up to the Bridge to observe expert navigation at work as our skilled Captain and officers sail these waters.
+Leave South Georgia and begin your journey back towards the Falklands.
+Head out on the deck or up to the Bridge to observe expert navigation at work as the skilled Captain and officers sail these challenging waters.
 There'll also be time to relax and enjoy a massage in the wellness centre, work out in the gym, and browse in the library.

 About The Ship